soylentme/shipwire-python/README.md

 ```

 #####Webhook Endpoints:
-Shipwire endpoints require endpoints to be secured with SSL and return 200 ok for HEAD requests.
+Shipwire requires webhook endpoints to be secured with SSL and return 200 ok for HEAD requests.

 #####Responses: